SimpleThings07/StockFactorScreener/README.md

 License

-Copyright © 2025 Ivan Antunovic.
+Copyright © 2025 Ivan Antunović.
 All rights reserved.
 See LICENSE for details.

 Contributing